After-Shock/Cloudbox-wiki/Plexdrive.md

     ```
 1. When prompted for the "client id", paste in the Google API Client ID and press `enter`.
 1. When prompted for the "client secret", paste in the Google API Client secret and press `enter`.
 1. Copy the link on the screen  and paste it in your host computer's internet browser.
-Login with your Google account and click `Allow`, if asked.
+Login with your Google account, if asked, and click `Allow`.
 You will copy the `authorization code` from your browser, paste it at the prompt, and press `enter`.
 1. When you see `First cache build process started...`, press `ctrl`+`c` on your keyboard to exit.

    ![](http://i.imgur.com/bDTmXbT.png)